jeamajoal/jeamajoal.github.io/_posts/2024-6-25-Hunting_subnets_in_a_lab.md

 ### Conclusion
 While not necessarily OpSec safe, this exercise was a fun and effective way to explore and understand the network layout and security posture regarding SMB ports within the lab's domain.
 The use of automated scripts and real-time data exfiltration offered a dynamic approach to network exploration.

 We can easily adapt the ports to check, or even nest another For loop to add checking for multiple subnets.
-I already had an idea of what i was going to find, and was only interested in the existence of the subnet, so i opted for on port and was content with running this multiple times to get what i needed.
+I already had an idea of what i was going to find, and was only interested in the existence of the subnet, so i opted for only port **(Updated the script since)** and was content with running this multiple times to get what i needed.